 CLC’s processing time on applications is around 2 months from the time your application and additional documents are received, but this timeframe is also dependent on how quickly you submit responses to CLC during the process.
 Before you decide to dive in, I’d recommend you spend some time on CLC’s website – which is a wealth of information.
 If the school you are interested in does not manage their licensing program through CLC, I’d recommend you reach out to the institution and ask for contact information for their trademark and licensing department.
 Some schools, especially smaller institutions (including my alma mater), handle their own licensing.

-Always remember, if you are going to create products using your Silhouette or Cricut with college or university names, logos, slogans, or mascots you always need to obtain a license.
+I’m am an advocate for running a craft business ethically and legally.
+If you are going to create products using your Silhouette or Cricut with college or university names, logos, slogans, or mascots you always need to obtain a license.
 If you do not obtain a license, the trademark owner can take legal action against you, your business, or your shop.
 Trademark owners often have large legal teams that small business owners cannot afford to stand up against.
-While we are talking colleges, keep your eye on Cutting for Business for an upcoming post related to Greek licensing.
-Do you plan to apply to get licensed to create products for your favorite college or university?
-Let me know in the comments.

-Wondering about Greek licensing?
+Wondering about collegiate Greek licensing?
 Head to this post.